-38. All students who attended or resided at one of the Schools were owed the highest fiduciary duty by the Crown.
-The Crown operated or caused to be operated the Schools.
-The Plaintiffs and Class Members were dependent on the Crown for their physical and emotional wellbeing and education at the time of the misconduct.
+38. 43.
+All students who attended or resided at one of the Schools were owed the highest fiduciary duty by the Crown and APSEA.
+The Crown and APSEA operated or caused to be operated the Schools.
+The Plaintiffs and Class Members were dependent on the Crown and APSEA for their physical and emotional wellbeing and education at the time of the misconduct.
 The vulnerabilities of the children and youth - by virtue of age and their residence in the Schools - were compounded by their sensory impairment.
 It was a relationship of extreme dependence.
-There was a reasonable expectation that the Crown would act in the interests of their care and safety, extending to their protection from intentional torts perpetrated on them while at the Schools.
+There was a reasonable expectation that the Crown and APSEA would act in the interests of their care and safety, extending to their protection from intentional torts perpetrated on them while at the Schools.

-39. By virtue of:
+39. 44.
+By virtue of:

-a) The Crown's sole discretion to make decisions regarding the operation, management and administration of the Schools;

-- b) The Crown's sole discretion to make decisions regarding the education and care of the Class Members while in attendance and/or residence at the Schools; and - c) The relationship between the Class Members and the Crown, being one of trust, reliance and dependence by the Class Members on the Crown at all material times, the Crown owed the Plaintiffs and Class Members a fiduciary duty to act in their best interests and to ensure that reasonable care was taken to protect them from harm, including sexual and physical assault and battery, and to provide at a minimum basic services of care and education.
+- a) The Crown's and APSEA's sole discretion to make decisions regarding the operation, management and administration of the Schools; - b) The Crown's and APSEA's sole discretion to make decisions regarding the education and care of the Class Members while in attendance and/or residence at the Schools; and - c) The relationship between the Class Members, on the one hand, and the Crown and APSEA on the other hand, being one of trust, reliance and dependence by the Class Members on the Crown and APSEA at all material times, the Crown and APSEA owed the Plaintiffs and Class Members a fiduciary duty to act in their best interests and to ensure that reasonable care was taken to protect them from harm, including sexual and physical assault and battery, and to provide at a minimum basic services of care and education.